-A thoracotomy is a type of surgery that is carried out on a person’s chest.
-It is often used during the treatment of lung cancer.
+A thoracotomy is a type of surgery that surgeons carry out on a person’s chest.
+It is often part of lung cancer treatment.

 This article looks at the various uses of a thoracotomy, how the procedure works, and what the outlook is after surgery.